How Can I Get a Social Security Card While Living Abroad?

 Can I collect Social Security from two countries?

-This depends on totalization agreements between the US and your country of residence.
-Many countries have agreements preventing double taxation while allowing benefit coordination.
+This depends on totalization agreements between the U.S. and your country of residence.
+The U.S. has agreements with over 30 countries that prevent double Social Security taxation while allowing benefit coordination.
+These agreements can help you qualify for benefits by combining your work credits from both countries.

 If you’re ready to be matched with a Greenback accountant, click the get started button below.
 For general questions on expat taxes or working with Greenback, contact our Customer Champions.